Skip to sign in Skip to content

 However, it has the same downsides as Gmail.
 You would still need to follow our guide to sign a BAA with Google (which can only be done after paying for Google Workspace).
 Plus, you should still follow Google's HIPAA implementation guide.

-Gmail isn’t HIPAA compliant.
+Gmail isn't HIPAA compliant out of the box.
 But with a lot of effort, it is possible to make it HIPAA compliant.

-Considering the costs, difficult setup, likely need to buy encryption, lack of healthcare forms, and other downsides, it becomes hard to justify.
+Considering the costs, difficult setup, lack of healthcare forms, and other downsides, it becomes hard to justify.

-For most healthcare professionals, it’s much easier and better to use a service like Hushmail instead.
+For most healthcare professionals, it's much easier to use a service like Hushmail for secure messages and forms, while continuing to use Gmail for everyday communication.

 Similar posts